 What Is Interior Design Certification?

 To work as a professional interior designer, certification is important.
 While your state might not require certification or licensure, many states do.
 Your potential clients and employers often look for certification.
 Keep reading to learn what interior design certification means and how you can become certified.
-Schools offering Interior Design degrees can also be found in these popular choices.

 Interior Design Certification Defined